 - Save as draft: This function will allow you to save the response as draft (like a concept e-mail) so the response can be altered after reading and responding to all questions so all participants will be treated equally.
 All draft messages can be sent later on in one click all together.
 Only the author of a draft message, whether it's a reviewer or an instructor, can send it.
 Administrators are also unable to send draft messages created by instructors or reviewers.
 This is to prevent unintended delivery of draft messages to students.

 - Send: This function will send the response directly to the participant.
 The message cannot be altered later on.

 - After sending a reply to a message, the discussion will be closed automatically.
 A discussion can be closed without responding to the message by clicking Close.
-Closing a discussion means that both the participant as the instructor (you) cannot send messages anymore.
-A closed discussion can be opened again by the instructor.
+Closing a discussion means that both the participant and instructor cannot send messages anymore.
+If necessary, a closed discussion can be opened again by an instructor.